Have you ever had a design client who disappeared without paying you a dime? After all your hard work, you could not believe it!

 If so, chances are you and the client had not signed a design contract.
 Working without a design contract can lead to getting burned by scams and bad clients.

-A good design contract protects your time and money.
+A good freelance design contract protects your time and money.
 With this comes great peace of mind.
 You can reduce work-related stress and get back to doing your very best work.
 You know that your design contract protects against the project going bad.
 You only agree, in writing, to things that both parties can confidently provide.

 Here are the most important terms and conditions you should agree upon in contracts to avoid getting burned on design projects.